sopherapps/pydantic-redis/docs/tutorials/synchronous/tuple-of-nested-models.md

 Set the `_primary_key_field` attribute to the name of the attribute that is to act as a unique identifier for each instance of the parent Model.

+!!! example
     In this case, there can be no two `ScoreBoard`'s with the same `id`.

 ```Python hl_lines="13"
 {!../docs_src/tutorials/synchronous/tuple-of-nested-models.py!}